-Taroom, a rural town of about 630 people, is on the Dawson River, 290 km west of Maryborough.
+Taroom, a rural town on the Dawson River, is 290 km west of Maryborough.
 The name was derived from an Aboriginal word describing the native lime, Eremocitrus glauca, a thorny tree with orange blossom odour and small fruits that can be used for jam or drinks.

 Ludwig Leichhardt travelled through the Taroom district in 1844, leaving a carved message on a Coolibah tree still standing in the main street (and which is listed on the Queensland heritage register).
 His favourable report drew William Turner who was licensed in 1845 to hold the Taroom pastoral run.
 A series of re-licensings and modifications to pastoral holdings followed, and the Taroom settlement on Stoney Crossing on the Dawson River emerged in 1856 with the opening of a post office.
 The Leichhardt Hotel opened in 1858, coinciding approximately with the opening of a court house.
 There were three hotels by the 1860s, and a school opened in 1870.